sighol/simplewiki/readme.md

 ## Features

 - Easy deployment.
-Add the binary to your $PATH, and call anywhere.
+Add the binary to your `$PATH`, and call from anywhere.
-- Auto refresh by using a web socket.
+- Auto refresh using a web socket.
 - Syntax highlighting.
 - Auto generated table of contents.
+- Built-in WYSIWYG markdown editor.
 - Highly insecure.
 Only run on localhost.

 ## Installation